mrciolino/portfolio/README.md

 ## Website Iterations
 🐍 Python & Flask → 💻 HTML, CSS, & JavaScript → 💥 React & Bootstrap

  It's been some time since the first iteration of this simple web application using Python and Flask.
 Back then, it was just a basic platform for showcasing my work in the field of machine learning.
 But as time went on, I realized that I needed to upgrade and provide a better user experience for visitors.
 So, I decided to rewrite myself using HTML, CSS, and JavaScript.
 This allowed for a cleaner and more interactive interface and was definitely a step up from my previous version.
-But I wasn't content with just settling for good enough, and that brings us to today, where in its latest tieration, the portfolio uses React and Bootstrap.
+But I wasn't content with just settling for good enough, and that brings us to today, where in its latest iteration, the portfolio uses React and Bootstrap.
 This has allowed for a more dynamic and responsive design, and I am very happy with the results.
 I hope you enjoy it as well.

 ## Deployment Iterations
 🚀 Heroku → 💥 AWS Amplify